 Preventing viral outbreaks

-Some forms of viral keratitis, such as keratitis caused by the herpes virus, can't be completely eliminated.
-But the following steps may control viral keratitis recurrences:
+Some forms of viral keratitis can't be completely eliminated.
+But the following steps may control viral keratitis occurrences:

 - If you have a cold sore or a herpes blister, avoid touching your eyes, your eyelids and the skin around your eyes unless you've thoroughly washed your hands.